Dynamic resource allocation in eukaryotic Resource Balance Analysis: RBA for eukaryotic cells

-\end{itemize} Having established the modeling framework for compartmentalized cells, including metabolite balances, macromolecular synthesis, and density constraints, we now summarize these elements into a single feasibility problem.
+as the concatenation of the normalized volume and surface fractions. \end{itemize} Having established the modeling framework for compartmentalized cells, including metabolite balances, macromolecular synthesis, and density constraints, we now summarize these elements into a single feasibility problem.
 The objective is not to optimize directly, but to characterize whether a given growth rate can be supported by the available cellular resources.
 For a fixed growth rate $\mu \ge 0$, the eukaryotic RBA feasibility problem $\mathcal P^{e}_{\mathrm{rba}}(\mu)$ is defined as

 where constraints (\Romannum{1}) and (\Romannum{2}) generalize the classical RBA metabolite balance and enzyme capacity constraints to the case of compartmentalized cells.
 Constraints (\Romannum{4}) and (\Romannum{5}) encode density limitations associated with compartments and interfaces.
 Some of these constraints may be non-saturated (e.g.\ cytosolic crowding), while others are assumed to be always saturated (e.g.\ membrane occupancy).
 Constraint (\Romannum{6}) enforces the conservation of total cell volume and surface through normalization of compartment fractions.
 Finally, constraint (\Romannum{7}) imposes lower and upper bounds on the relative sizes of compartments and interfaces.
 The vectors $\underline f_{V}$ and $\bar f_{V}$ denote the minimal and maximal normalized volumes of compartments respectively, and the matrix $I_{V}$ is defined such that $f_V = I_V f$.